Eugene Cho

 Passion.
 Vision.
 Mission.

 Here’s our wedding photo that still continues to amaze people.
-Minhee looks her usual photogenic self and I’ve been told I look “very different” - so different that people ask if it’s her “first husband.”
-Read the rest of this entry »
+Minhee looks her usual photogenic self and I’ve been told I look “very different” – so different that people ask if it’s her “first husband.”
+Continue reading ““A happy marriage is the union of two forgivers.””

 a tribute to my imperfect wife and best friend